jofmi/agentpy/docs/reference_sequences.rst

 - :class:`AgentList` is a list of agentpy objects with methods to select and manipulate its entries.
-- :class:`AgentGroup` is an ordered collection of agentpy objects, optimized for removing and looking up objects.
+- :class:`AgentDList` is an ordered collection of agentpy objects, optimized for removing and looking up objects.
 - :class:`AgentSet` is an unordered collection of agents that can access agent attributes.
-- :class:`AgentIter` and :class:`AgentGroupIter` are a list-like iterators
+- :class:`AgentIter` and :class:`AgentDListIter` are a list-like iterators
   over a selection of agentpy objects.
 - :class:`AttrIter` is a list-like iterator over the attributes of each agent in a selection of agentpy objects.